 Another downside is the impossibility to make anything else out of FanUpdate but blog posts.
 You can't make pages, you can't install plugins, etc. FanUpdate is truly a very basic blogging tool for small websites that run on a hosting package with limited resources.

-Chyrp is a minimal CMS that aims to be a less bulky alternative to WordPress.
+Chyrp is a minimal CMS that aims to be a less bulky alternative to Wordpress.
 Alex Suraci initially developed Chyrp as a hobbyist project in 2004, then it was later acquired by Arian Xhezairi in 2010, who continued the development.
-Recent versions come with an extensive documentation and a supportive community behind.
+Recent versions come with extensive documentation and a supportive community behind.

 - PHP 5.2+